 Longer extension cables are available.
-See Accessories, page 127.
+See Accessories, page 132.

-- Connect the CAN cable on the light tower (LT) to the control interface (C) so that the isolation system can communicate with the light.
-Longer cables are available. - 3.
+- 2. Connect the CAN extension (.4m) cable (121226) to the CAN cable on the light tower (LT). - Connect cable to the control interface (C) so that the isolation system can communicate with the light.
+Longer cables are available. - 4.
 The bottom of the controller contains two fittings.
 Screw the end of the CAN cable into the fitting (111).
-See Connect the CAN Cables, page 22.
+See Connect the CAN Cables, page 21.